 This activity flows over encrypted C2 channels.
 Detecting and mitigating actions on objectives prevent attackers from causing any further damage.
-ThreatEye NV identifies encrypted “hands-on keyboard” access by analyzing keystroke dynamics detected over the network.
+ThreatEye identifies encrypted “hands-on keyboard” access by analyzing keystroke dynamics detected over the network.

 While machine typing is characterized by speed and consistency, human typing is distinguished by gaps and randomness.
-ThreatEye NV can identify hands-on keyboard traffic by analyzing packet and flow characteristics such as packet ordering, packet loss or delay, packet arrival times, and state transition times.
+ThreatEye can identify hands-on keyboard traffic by analyzing packet and flow characteristics such as packet ordering, packet loss or delay, packet arrival times, and state transition times.